mendix/docs-site-test/content/en/docs/studio7/general/_index.md

 ---
 title: "General Info"
-url: /studio7/general
+url: /studio7/general/
 description: "Describes various features of Mendix Studio."
-menu_order: 10
+weight: 10
 tags: ["studio", "studio pro"]
 ---

 ## 1 Introduction {#studio-overview}

 Mendix Studio is the place where you can create, view and edit your Mendix applications without going into technical details.
-For this purpose you can use the [Studio Pro](/refguide/modeling) and [develop apps together with Studio Pro users](general-collaborative-development) anytime.
+For this purpose you can use the [Studio Pro](/refguide/modeling/) and [develop apps together with Studio Pro users](/studio7/general-collaborative-development/) anytime.

 With Studio you can create and edit applications in your browser without installing software on your PC.